Clevatess: Hiden

-The unnamed ruler of Haiden, who is killed by Clevatess for launching an attack on his lands.
-He is later revived by Haiden's forge.
-After failing to convert Luna into the next heir using the forge, he drops himself into the forge as a final attempt to destroy Clen, which ends in failure.
+The unnamed ruler of Hiden, who is killed by Clevatess for launching an attack on his lands.
+He is later revived by Hiden's forge.
+After failing to convert Luna into the next heir using the forge, he drops himself into the forge as a final attempt to destroy Klen, which ends in failure.
+It is later revealed that Vorden was manipulating him.